Mode and Ridge Estimation in Euclidean and Directional Product Spaces: A Mean Shift Approach: Mean Shift Algorithm on

-{\bf Version B (Componentwise Mean Shift)}.
+$\bullet$ {\bf Version B: Componentwise Mean Shift}.
 This version updates the sequence $\left\{\bm{z}^{(t)}\right\}_{t=0}^{\infty}=\left\{(\bm{x}^{(t)}, \bm{y}^{(t)})\right\}_{t=0}^{\infty}$ in a two-step manner as:

 for $t=0,1,...$.
-The formula updates the two components $\bm{x}^{(t)}$ and $\bm{y}^{(t)}$ alternatively by first holding $\bm{y}^{(t)}$, updating $\bm{x}^{(t)}$, and then switching their roles.
-Such updating procedures borrows the spirit of the well-known coordinate ascent/descent algorithm \citep{wright2015coordinate}.
+The formula updates the two components, $\bm{x}^{(t)}$ and $\bm{y}^{(t)}$, in an alternating manner: first holding $\bm{y}^{(t)}$ constant to update $\bm{x}^{(t)}$ and then reversing the roles.
+This iteration draws inspiration from the coordinate ascent/descent algorithm \citep{wright2015coordinate}.

-One can easily specialize the above two versions to the mean shift algorithms with von Mises and/or Gaussian kernels.
-We thus omit the details.
-Under some mild conditions on kernel profiles, we establish the ascending and convergent properties of the mean shift algorithm on $\mathcal{S}_1\times \mathcal{S}_2$, whose proofs are in Appendix~\ref{Sec:Conv_pf}.
+The above two versions can be readily specialized to mean shift algorithms using von Mises and/or Gaussian kernels, and the details are therefore omitted.
+Under mild conditions on the kernel profiles, we establish the ascending and convergence properties of the mean shift algorithm on $\mathcal{S}_1 \times \mathcal{S}_2$, with proofs provided in \autoref{Sec:Conv_pf}.